 Learn something new every day More Info... by email

-The term "discourse" comes from the Latin word discursus, which means "conversational speech."
-Today, discourse is commonly defined as a form of speaking or writing that expresses an organized, complete thought.
+Discourse is a form of speaking or writing that expresses an organized, complete thought.
 Traditionally, the four types of discourse are argument, narration, description and exposition

 An argument is not the same as persuasion.
 In an argument, the writer or speaker presents evidence to get the audience to logically agree with his or her point of view.
 Persuasion, however, is designed to get an audience to both accept a particular point of view and act on that belief.
 For example, a successful argument might make the audience like a particular political candidate, but successful persuasion should make the audience vote for that candidate.